 Where is Yellowstone National Park?

-Yellowstone National Park is primarily located in Wyoming.
+Yellowstone National Park is one of the US national parks primarily located in Wyoming.
 However, parts of the park spread to southern Montana and eastern Idaho.

 Yellowstone National Park is the oldest US National Park and one of the largest, spanning almost 3,500 square miles.